-OST 266 Adv Medical Auditing (Fall, Spring) 2 2 3
+OST 266 Adv Medical Auditing (Fall, Spring)

-Prerequisites: OST 264 Corequisites: None This course provides instruction on finalizing the audit report, determining trends of a healthcare facility, and communicating the audit report.
+Prerequisites: OST 264 Corequisites: None

+This course provides instruction on finalizing the audit report, determining trends of a healthcare facility, and communicating the audit report.
 Emphasis is placed on determining the audit report contents, analyzing the coding trends, compiling a formal report of findings, and delivering the audit results.
-Upon completion, students should be able to develop and present a audit report to the healthcare facility.
+Upon completion, students should be able to develop and present an audit report to the healthcare facility.